frozenblood07/inter/README.md

 Inter
 -------------
 Inter is a basic Restful API using PHP.
+It is written in Symfony 4.

 ## Run